 A favorite bar for tourists is Szimpla Kert.

 And one more thing: the Szecska parties at the Széchenyi Baths!
 They take place from June to September every year and are the place to be on a summer night.
 Because the only thing better then a spa is a spa-party.

 In spite of this somewhat grim story, this is a great spot to enjoy spectacular views to the city.
 At the top of the hill you will find a citadel from which you get a view down both directions of the Danube River – an unmissable site for professional and amateur photographers alike.

-One awesome street food are the lángos that you can enjoy at the Central Market.
+One awesome street food are the lángos that you can enjoy at the Central Market (or find scattered throughout the city).
 A sort of deep fried flatbread, they are best enjoyed topped with cheese or bacon.
 Or both.

-Körözött is a cream made with cheese and carrots, a great dip for veggies, or a spread for sandwiches (after all, do not forget that picnic at the Margaret Island parka).
+Körözött is a cream made with cheese and carrots, a great dip for veggies, or a spread for sandwiches (after all, do not forget that picnic at the Margaret Island).

 Then there is this weirdly amazing sour-cherry soup, that you might see as dessert, but you should definitely try as a meal in its’ own right.